AVEVA/CONNECT-data-services-developer-docs/content/communities/view-community-data.md

 1. Select a stream.

 **Result:** Additional details about the stream display in each tab of the right panel, including **Details**, **Metadata and Tags**, and **Sharing**.
 If the selected stream is not shared within any community, the **Sharing** tab is unavailable.

+## View shared data

+After you or another community member shares a stream within a community, you can visualize it within a chart from the `Trend` page.
+For more information on how to visualize data from a community within a trending sessions, see <xref:GettingStartedWithTrendData>.